mattermost/mattermost-test-management/data/test-cases/plugins/github/general/Org_Lock_Validation.md

 **Step 3**

 1. Setup `GitHub` with Mattermost.
-2. Configure Org Lock with a mix of valid organizations and one invalid organization.
+2. Configure Org Lock with a mix of valid organizations and one or more invalid organizations.
 3. Post a message in any channel, DM, or GM.
 4. Open the message actions menu for the posted message.
 5. Click `Attach to GitHub Issue`.